ndemarch/sample-ML-projects/README.md

 # sample-ML-projects

-Included right now is a directory for a few CNN and transfer learning models used on a binary image classification dataset (cat & dog) and sample project for predicting hotel cancellations.
+Included right now is a directory for a few CNN and transfer learning models used on a binary image classification dataset and sample project for predicting hotel cancellations.

 TO DO LIST:
 Add more directories for completed projects using AI and machine learning.
 Completed projects include: